 Thinking about legal defenses, you probably come up with the insanity plea which, if you watch television or movies, you have probably encountered an episode in which it was used.
 In real life, however, it is not used too frequently and is also not always successful.
 The premise is that you committed the crime but were unaware that what you were doing was wrong.

 Your attorney may have to bring in an expert witness to testify on your behalf, saying that you suffer from a severe mental disease that keeps you from understanding exactly what you were doing.
-Read on to find out more about other legal defenses to criminal conduct used in court.
+Call a criminal defense lawyer in Raleigh and read on to find out more about other legal defenses to criminal conduct used in court.

 Nobody questions the right of any individual to protect themselves from imminent harm, even when the actions needed would generally constitute a crime.
 In legal cases, self-defense is defined as the right to avoid suffering violence by using a sufficient level of force.
 However, determining what is the right level of force is not easy as it is also not easy to justify the violence used by an individual to protect themselves when the threat did not actually exist and was just a perception.